mendersoftware/mender-docs/01.Getting-started/01.Quickstart-with-raspberry-pi/docs.md

     category: docs
 ---

 Quickly and easily deploy your first over-the-air (OTA) software update with Mender using a secure server we host for you.
-We will take you through installing Mender on your device and deploying a simple *application* update on your Raspberry Pi and Raspbian OS.
+We will take you through installing Mender on your device and deploying a simple *application* update on your Raspberry Pi and Raspberry Pi OS.
 We also outline the easiest way to do a full *system* update.

 ## Prerequisites